 Jason Lai has been Associate Conductor of the Singapore Symphony Orchestra since 2013, but he has been a prominent figure in Singapore’s musical life since 2010 when he was appointed Principal Conductor of the Yong Siew Toh Conservatory Orchestra.
 Earlier this year he was appointed conductor of Singapore’s first professional chamber orchestra, re:SOUND.

 Since settling in Singapore he has continued with his television work.
-He was presenter and conductor for Project Symphony, an eight-part series for Okto where he was filmed setting up a community orchestra.
-This year he has been heavily involved in filming the BBC series, Heart of Asia, which explores the contemporary arts and culture scene in Thailand, Indonesia and the Philippines.
+He was presenter and conductor for Project Symphony, an eight part series for Okto where he was filmed setting up a community orchestra.
+This year he has been heavily involved filming for a BBC series called Heart of Asia which explores the contemporary arts and culture scene in Thailand, Indonesia, Korea and the Philippines, and a further series for BBC World called Tales from Modern China.

 Jason’s roots lie in Hong Kong but he was born in the UK and was a pupil at the prestigious specialist music school in Manchester, Chetham’s, where he studied cello.
 At Oxford University he studied both cello and composition, and went on to the Guildhall School of Music and Drama in London where he was awarded a Fellowship in Conducting.